Skip to main content

 Twenty

 Wallace drives to Dexter Grange and Laura Price opens the door.
 She tells Wallace Dexter is with someone and says he will have to wait.
-While he waits in the library, Wallace notices handwritten books about satanism, demonology, Pagan rites, necrophilia and sacrifice.
+While he waits in the library, Wallace notices handwritten books about satanism, demonology, Pagan rites, necrophilia, and sacrifice.
 Wallace hears Dexter rowing with Cutler in another room about who the woodland belongs to.
 Cutler leaves and Wallace introduces himself to Dexter and they sit down in the study.
 Wallace tells Dexter about the goat remains and the other missing animals.
-Dexter says technically the wood he isn't his land but the surrounding area is.
+Dexter says technically the wood isn't his land, but the surrounding area is.
 He asks Dexter who Laura is and her age.
-Wallace ask Dexter why he was arguing with Cutler.
+Wallace asks Dexter why he was arguing with Cutler.
 He tells him that he doesn't want builders ruining land less than a mile from his house.
 Wallace leaves and Dexter talks to Laura about what the policeman wanted to know.

 Twenty-One

-Perry and Russell are at work in the tunnel, commenting that Charles has hardly left the chamber with the skulls in since they found it.
-The lights have been flickering so Perry makes his way up the ladder to check on the generator.
+Perry and Russell are at work in the tunnel, commenting that Charles has hardly left the chamber with the skulls since they found it.
+The lights have been flickering, so Perry makes his way up the ladder to check on the generator.
 His limbs suddenly feel like lead and he almost slips off the rope ladder leading to the surface.
 Once at the top, he notices the grass and bushes surrounding the pit have blackened and withered, looking as if they have been killed with poison.

 Twenty-Two